 While scout Robert M. Martin led 24 men east of Newburgh to create a diversion, Johnson and two Confederates rowed across the Ohio and seized the arsenal.
 Eight soldiers manned two cannon that were trained on the town from the Kentucky side of the river.

 Newburgh residents immediately realized that their arsenal had been taken.
 Johnson, expecting Martin’s men to cover his withdrawal, entered the hotel and captured the local Federal commander.
 Johnson held off the town’s defenders by showing them the two cannon and threatening to “shell this town to the ground.”
 The Federals did not know that the “cannon” were actually stovepipes set on wagon wheels and axles.

 Johnson’s men loaded the arsenal weapons onto waiting skiffs, covered by Martin’s troops and the “cannon.”
-A Federal gunboat and troop transport unexpectedly blocked the Confederates’ return, prompting Johnson and two men to fire on the convoy to prevent a troop landing, wounding two Federals.
+A Federal gunboat and troop transport unexpectedly blocked the Confederates’ return, prompting Johnson and two men to fire on the convoy to prevent a troop landing.
+Two Federals were wounded.
 Believing they faced a large force, the Federals withdrew, and Johnson’s Confederates returned to Henderson.

 The Federals did not find Johnson’s raiders, but Pennock received “the gratitude with which the citizens of Indiana and of this locality will regard the prompt cooperation of yourself and your officers in this emergency, which threatened their security.”
 Johnson’s raid bolstered military recruitment in Indiana and demonstrated the need for more border patrols.

 - Long, E.B. with Long, Barbara, The Civil War Day by Day.
 New York: Da Capo Press, Inc., 1971.